oestrich/grapevine/CONTRIBUTING.md

 ## Contributing to ExVenture

-Thanks for being interested in contributing to Gossip!
+Thanks for being interested in contributing to Grapevine!

-Note: any contributions will be licensed under the license used by Gossip.
+Note: any contributions will be licensed under the license used by Grapevine.

 ### Issues